VinoSarran/Module2_VBA_Refactoring/README.md

 ## Results:

-- The original version of this tool leveraged fairly common practice of establishing an array as a list then cycling through each cell within the specified range.
+- The original version of this tool leveraged fairly common practices of establishing an array as a list then cycling through each cell within the specified range.
 The original design read and evaluated each row flipping back and forth from the source data to the output table.
 A loop has created for each ticker and result was printed after each loop:

             For i = 0 To 11
             ticker = tickers(i)